rackerlabs/design-system/_docs/style/focus-states.md

 layout: docs
 category: Style
 usage: |
-  Focused state allows the user to see what element has been clicked on or navigated to using the keyboard.
-Only elments that can be interacted with can receive focus.
+  Focused state allows the user to see what interactive element has been clicked on or navigated to using the keyboard.
+Only elements that can be interacted with can receive focus.
 resource: true
 status: complete
 last-modified: 2018-05-10